Aditya733101/book-exchange/README.md

 ## Features

-- **TWe provide a simple platform where students can register, sign in to their accounts, and add books to their profiles**
+- **Two provide a simple platform where students can register, sign in to their accounts, and add books to their profiles**
 - **Users can search for books and find other students who own them, facilitating the exchange of books.**
 - **This interaction allows students to connect with each other, share their love for reading, and access the books they need**
 ## Installation